Fe-Mu/SOS-listener/README.md

 ## Introduction

-SOS Listener is a multiplatform capable tool writen in Python/Kivy language and developed by L.F.G.
-Muñoz ("the Author") that offers the potential for SOS request in emergency situations.
+SOS Listener is a multiplatform capable tool writen in Python/Kivy language and developed by L. F. G. Muñoz ("the Author") that offers the potential for SOS request in emergency situations.

 This App is not targeted at children, but it was designed on purpose with simplicity in mind so that it could easily be used by anyone during an emergency situation.